Student Success and Graduation

 - Completing all requirements for the degree, including the minimum number of units.
 Units will not be counted toward the minimum if they are above the acceptable total in certain categories, as listed in the degree requirements, or if they are a repetition of a course for which credit has already been counted.
 Any substitutions or waivers of course requirements must be submitted by the advisor, prior to the last day of the final semester or session.

 - Completing all “In Progress” and “Incomplete” courses.
 No additional work may be completed after the degree is awarded.
 No additional plans (minors, majors, or certificates) can be added after a degree is conferred.
 No grade can be changed after the degree is awarded, except for a change resulting from a grade appeal.
-Any Incomplete remaining on the record as of the graduation date will be counted as if it were an “F,” with units attempted but no grade points earned, unless the instructor has specified on the Incomplete form that some other grade be recorded.
+Any Incomplete remaining on the record as of the graduation date will be counted as if it were an “F,” with units attempted but no grade points earned, unless the instructor has specified on the Incomplete contract that some other grade be recorded.

 Final review of records begins three weeks after final exams in the student’s last term.
 If all degree requirements are complete, the degree and any honors are added to the transcript.
 The transcript is the official verification of the degree.